LycorisDev/c_game_cimmerian/maps/README.md

 - It doesn't have to be in the maps/ folder.
 It can be located anywhere on the system.
 - It has the \*.map extension.
+- Images are PNG and sounds are MP3.
 - Within the file, the variables come before the maps.
 - The variables can be ordered in whichever way.
 They don't have to respect any order.